Olympic Gymnast McKayla Maroney Says She Was Molested For Years By Team Doctor

 Maroney's accusation against Nassar comes amid sweeping allegations of sexual harassment and misconduct by film executive Harvey Weinstein and others.
 She says she wants people to know that the problems are not only in Hollywood.

-"Things have to change," Maroney writes, and she has some suggestions on how to make that happen:
+"Things have to change," Maroney writes, and she has some suggestions for how to make that happen:

 "One: Speaking out, and bringing awareness to the abuse that is happening.